 The National World War I Museum at Liberty Memorial is in Kansas City, MO.
 It is the only American museum dedicated solely to preserving objects from The Great War which lasted from 28 July 1914 to 11 November 1918 (does that date sound familiar?).
-Visitors enter the museum by crossing the a glass bridge suspended over a field of 9000 red poppies.
+Visitors enter the museum by crossing a glass bridge suspended over a field of 9000 red poppies.
 Each poppy represents a combatant fatality.
-The museum’s displays, memorabilia and interactive exhibits tell the comprehensive story of the war through the eyewitness testimony of people who experienced the war.
+The museum’s displays, memorabilia, and interactive exhibits tell the comprehensive story of the war through the eyewitness testimony of people who experienced the war.
 There are letters, diaries, videos, and newspaper reports.
 Some of these will bring a tear to your eye.
 They did mine.
 It’s an impressive collection and far more material than you can possibly cover in a day.
 The museum also houses a 20,000 square foot research area that is open to the public.

 World War II

 Depending upon which source you go to, somewhere between 70 – 100 million military personnel were mobilized during the second World War II.
 This conflict was fought from 1939 to 1945.
 (Isn’t conflict a nice, clean, distant word to use when talking about a war that had the distinction of the only use of nuclear weapons in warfare and the deadliest in human history with 50-70 million fatalities.)
 Go here for Digital history’s guided reading list about WWII.
 And you’ll find 10 things you may not know about World War II.